netliferesearch/promptfinder/docs/SECURITY_AND_ACCESSIBILITY_REPORT.md

 ## Conclusion

-The PromptFinder Chrome extension demonstrates **excellent security and accessibility standards** suitable for production deployment.
+The DesignPrompts Chrome extension demonstrates **excellent security and accessibility standards** suitable for production deployment.
 All critical security vulnerabilities have been addressed, accessibility compliance meets industry standards, and the extension provides a robust, inclusive user experience.

 ### Final Recommendation: ✅ **APPROVED FOR CHROME WEB STORE SUBMISSION**